Table of Contents_

-If you are shopping around on eBay, you may notice the prevalence of feedback on both buyers and sellers.
-Are there fake reviews on eBay and can this feedback be trusted?
+If you are shopping around on eBay, you may notice the prevalence of feedback from both buyers and sellers.
+Are there fake reviews on eBay, and can this feedback be trusted?
 That’s where we come in.

 When a customer completes a purchase, they are asked to give feedback about the seller.
 At the same time, the seller is asked to give feedback on the customer.
-This feedback is rated between one and five stars and after a number of reviews, an aggregate rating is reached.
+This feedback is rated between one and five stars, and an aggregate rating is reached after a number of reviews.
 In theory, this helps to protect buyers against unscrupulous sellers and vice versa.
-Buyers beware of the consumer return policy laws that will help when you need to return an item for exchange, a refund, or store credit.
+Buyers beware of the consumer return policy laws that will help when they need to return an item for exchange, a refund, or store credit.

 When a customer completes a purchase, they are asked to give feedback about the seller.
 At the same time, the seller is asked to give feedback on the customer.

 Unfortunately, yes.
-The site has certainly had its fair share of problems when it comes to fake and fraudulent feedback on both the buyer’s end and the seller’s end.
-Fake feedback is typically generated by a seller simply creating new accounts, buying items, and then leaving glowing feedback to help juice up the aggregate rating.
+Just like the many fake Yelp reviews you’ve probably seen, the site has certainly had its fair share of problems regarding fake and fraudulent feedback on both the buyer’s and seller’s end.
+A seller typically generates fake feedback by simply creating new accounts, buying items, and then leaving glowing feedback to help juice up the aggregate rating.
 On a larger scale, this act can be performed by third-party companies that employ the use of bots and content farms.
 This has also been witnessed with the Google Play Store fake reviews.

 There are a number of ways you can protect your investment and spot fake feedback and reviews on eBay.